This action is used to start the connection process and attempt to connect to a server.

 If the connection is not successful, e.g. due to server being non-responsive, you will get an On error event.

-If the connection succeeds but is denied, you will get Connection > On connection denied followed by Connection > On disconnect.
+If the connection succeeds but is denied by the Relay/Blue server at connect request stage, you will get Connection > On connection denied followed by Connection > On disconnect.

 A UDP bug is present in Relay Server that will prevent approved connections ever completing, but this bug is fixed in Blue Server.
 No events will be triggered by a server having this bug, even by Blue Client.